This post may contain affiliate links. Please read our disclosure policy.

 • Flavorful: Unlike store-bought or frozen crusts, our recipe guarantees a delicious, homemade flavor.

-• Simple: With easy-to-follow instructions, even kitchen newbies can become pizza pros.
+• Simple: With easy-to-follow instructions, anyone can become a pizza pro.

 • Doubles Easily: Need more than one pizza?
 This recipe scales up with ease.